EVs That May Be Eligible for the Electric Car Grant - Full List of Latest EVs

 The grant applies per vehicle, not per customer, meaning individuals can benefit from multiple grants when purchasing different eligible vehicles over time.
 However, the vehicle must be new and meet all sustainability criteria to qualify for grant support.

-The Full List of Eligible Cars
+Full List of Cars That Could Qualify*

 Under £20,000